 The CIRI Foundation (TCF) offers general scholarships to full-time and part-time degree-seeking students.
 Scholarships are offered for the full academic year or per term.
 There are two scholarship deadlines a year.
 Please review the scholarship information to decide which is the appropriate deadline to apply for, review requirements, award details, and terms.
 There are two general scholarships - [...]
 More

 Cornerstone Charitable Scholarship Trust targets disadvantaged high school and post high school graduates across the State of Arkansas, under age 25 and eligible applicants with funding resulting from the Mauldin vs. Arkansas State Hospital Consent Decree, United States District Court No. LR-C-8777.
 To be eligible to apply, applicants must be economically disadvantaged, have completed their high [...]
 More

-Eligibility: Members may apply for funding during their senior year in high school.
+The Daughters of Union Veterans of the Civil War (duvs) Scholarship is awarded to a deserving member to assist with her education at the post-secondary level.
+Members may apply for funding during their senior year in high school.
 The applicant must have been active as a duv for a minimum of two consecutive years.
 The applicant must have and maintain a satisfactory scholastic standing.
 For more [...]
 More

 DDF/DREAM Dance Performing Arts Scholarship Award is for college students and high school seniors who are enrolled in a dance and performing arts degree program.
 The awards will be awarded to a male or female student who will be judged based on talent, technical skill, determination and economic need.
 All nominated students must be a high school senior, and an American citizen.
 They must be a [...]
 More